26. Basic agent-based modeling

 , you will notice that the order the

 agents call out is different each time.
-This is because of the
+This is because of the call to

 When you want to test changes you’ve made to your model, make sure